bentoml/BentoML/docs/source/concepts.rst

   class ExamplePredictionService(bentoml.BentoService):

-      @bentoml.api(DataframeHandler)
+      @bentoml.api(input=DataframeInput())
       def predict(self, df):
           assert type(df) == pandas.core.frame.DataFrame
           return postprocessing(model_output)

-When using DataframeHandler, BentoML will convert the inference requests sent from the client, either in the form of a JSON HTTP request or a CSV file, into a :code:`pandas.DataFrame` object and pass it down to the user-defined API function.
+When using DataframeInput, BentoML will convert the inference requests sent from the client, either in the form of a JSON HTTP request or a CSV file, into a :code:`pandas.DataFrame` object and pass it down to the user-defined API function.